-He obtained his BSc in Biochemistry and Microbiology from University of Cape Town in 1974, and his PhD in Biochemistry form the same University in 1979.
+He obtained his BSc in Biochemistry and Microbiology from the University of Cape Town in 1974, and his PhD in Biochemistry from the same University in 1979.

-He is a founder member of the South African Academy of Sciences (ASSAF) and currently holds the position of Secretary General of this Academy.
-He is currently a member on the Inter Academy Panel (IAP) and the Inter Academy Council (IAC).
+He is a founder member of the Academy of Sciences of South Africa (ASSAF) and has held the position of Secretary General of this Academy.

-He has been part of the Science and Technology delegation of President Mbeki during the latter’s offical visits to Russia in 1998 and to Cuba in 2001.
-He also was a member of an official delegation to Japan and China in 1999 on behalf of the Ministry of Science and Technology to look at bi-national agreements between these countries and South Africa.
+He was part of the Science and Technology delegation of President Mbeki during the latter’s offical visits to Russia in 1998 and to Cuba in 2001.
+He was also a member of an official delegation to Japan and China in 1999 on behalf of the Ministry of Science and Technology to look at bi-national agreements between these countries and South Africa.

 Prof. Mohamed Iqbal Parker was elected as a Fellow of IAS in 2001.